bentman/PoSHTsToExcel/README.md

     ```powershell
     Get-CMTaskSequence -Name "Task Sequence" | Use-TsToExcel -exportPath "C:\temp\TS.xlsx"
     ```
-    Uses Task Sequence Name, outputs Excel to"C:\temp\TS.xlsx", will show progress, enables marcos for collapsing groups, and opens *.xlsx when done
+    Task Sequence by Name, output Excel to "C:\temp\TS.xlsx", sets all other parameters to default

     ```powershell
     Get-CMTaskSequence -PackageID "ABC123" | Use-TsToExcel -exportPath "C:\temp\TS.xlsx" -HideProgress $true -Macro $false -Show $false
     ```
-    Uses Task Sequence Package ID, will not show progress bar, disables macros for collapsing groups & will hide Excel and quit after script finishes
+    Task Sequence by Package ID, will not show progress, disables collapsing groups, & prevents showing Excel when done

 5. Alternatively, you can use the script with an exported task sequence XML: